CryoHub Logo

 Vasoconstriction occurs when a cold medium (like ice) is applied to an injured area such as a sprained ankle.
 The body autonomically constricts surface blood vessels and in addition, cooled venous blood returning to general circulation in the body stimulates the hypothalamus to further increase vasoconstriction more generally.

-The overall effect of the vasodilation is to temporarily reduce the flow of the blood to the injured area, which in turn acts as a mechanism to reduce swelling and bleeding after the injury trauma, and to decrease edema in inflammatory actions.
+The overall effect of the vasodilation is to temporarily reduce the flow of the blood to the injured area, which in turn acts as a mechanism to reduce swelling and bleeding after the injury trauma, and to decrease edema.
 Edema is the swelling caused by too much fluid getting trapped in the body’s tissues.

 Decreased Tissue Hypoxia